Mariam-Elkhelawy/Mariam-Elkhelawy/README.md

 I'm open to new opportunities where I can leverage my skills in Flutter development and contribute to exciting projects.
 Feel free to reach out if you have an opportunity that aligns with my skills and experience.

 ## 📚 Currently Learning:
-- Android development basics -(Java - kotlin) .
+- Android development basics (Java - kotlin) .
 -  Advanced UI/UX design.
 -  Performance optimization for mobile application.